 This fabulous Moroccan side dish is an intriguing blend of sweet, spicy and tangy.
-It's best eaten as a dip with Moroccan bread, and is satisfying enough to be a vegetarian entree.
+It's best eaten as a dip with Moroccan bread, but you may want to offer it as a vegetarian entree with rice.

 Serves 4 to 6 as a side.